darrylnoakes/darrylnoakes/README.md

 ## Other Interests

-I do electronics and general making.
+I make stuff.
+Besides software, I do electronics, 3D printing, and other general making.
+Woodworking is my new favorite.
+And with product development and manufacturing at work, I get to use a Shapeoko 5 Pro CNC mill...

-I play drums, am learning bass guitar, and dabble on the piano and accordion.
-I also like the theoretical side of music.
+I play drums, a little bass guitar, and dabble on the piano and accordion.
+As with other things, I enjoy theoretical side of music.

 ## GitHub Stats